-What if the world we could see, wasn’t quite what it seemed?
-World⁴ is a first-person exploration game that draws inspiration from Walker games such as Proteus and Gone Home.
-World⁴ explores how moments of curiosity, intrigue, and discovery may be experienced through limited perception and spatial navigation (2016).
+WORLD4 is a multi-dimensional first-person exploration game that draws inspiration from Walker games such as Proteus and Gone Home.
+WORLD4 explores how experiences of curiosity manifest through designed information gaps and limited perception in first-person exploration.

 Download Page (link)